danielcornock/marknartey.com/_pages/publications.md

 ---
 layout: publications
 title: Publications
-subtitle: View all of my publications
+subtitle: Please go to <a href="https://www.researchgate.net/profile/Mark_Nartey2" class="text-link">ResearchGate</a> for the full texts of the papers.
 permalink: '/publications/'
 ---